Introduction: DIY: Motorcycle GPS Tracker Install With Remote Engine Disconnect

 Next, you are going to need a working SIM card if you want to be able to both send and receive messages to and from your bike.
 One quirk this alarm has is that it was obviously designed years ago, and as such it only works on 2G networks.
 Given that it's just a semi-sophisticated car alarm, that wouldn't be an issue if it weren't because almost no mobile operators in the USA today (September 2017) work on 2G networks any more.
 In other words, if you use a (3G) card from AT&T or T-Mobile, your alarm isn't gonna get a signal.
 It just won't work.
 But there are other options.

 Next, you'll want to decide which wires you'll be using, and which you won't.
 Remove the wires that you have no need for.
-I personally pushed the pins out from the plug (if you do this, be very careful making sure they are the right ones), and then used some epoxy (from when I was encapsulating the reed relay) to seal the plug against water or debris.
-You should check the diagram, but the wires I removed were the SOS button (Violet), the (+) Door Trigger (Green), the (-) Door Trigger (Blue), and the Fuel Sensor (White/Black).
+I personally pushed the pins out from the plug (if you do this, be very careful), and then used some epoxy (from when I was encapsulating the reed relay) to seal the plug against water or debris.
+You should check the diagram, but the wires I removed was the SOS button (Violet), the (+) Door Trigger (Green), the (-) Door Trigger (Blue), and the Fuel Sensor (White/Black).
 You can also remove the Remote Engine Disconnect (Yellow) if you won't be using that feature.
 That leaves you with just 5 wires to connect, which isn't all that bad.

 You might want to shorten the microphone wire for the "proper" length for your application (in my case I needed around 6 inches, not 4 or 5 feet).
 Simply shorten it and add a new 3.5mm plug, or cut the wire and reattach the original 3.5mm plug.
 The red wire from the microphone goes to the ring, and the green wire to the tip (if I recall correctly).
 You should measure an open circuit between both red and green wires once the plug is added to make sure you didn't short circuit the connections while soldering.